 It’s not all palm trees and fruity cocktails

-Director of Urban, Social Development, and Public Management for the Pacific Department Emma Veve unpacks the misconceptions of working for the 14 island countries of the Pacific and shares the exciting urban projects ahead.
+Deputy Director General for the Pacific Department Emma Veve unpacks the misconceptions of working for the 14 island countries of the Pacific and shares the exciting urban projects ahead.

 “I’m not an urban person.
 I’m an economist, and I just sort of ended up doing what I do.”

-Emma Veve, who was born in Brisbane, Australia and has been the director for the Urban, Social Development, and Public Management Division (PAUS) of the Pacific Department (PARD) since 2014, was quick to clarify her expertise.
+Emma Veve, who was born in Brisbane, Australia and has been the Deputy Director General of the Pacific Department (PARD) since 2020, was quick to clarify her expertise.
 Economics has been the focus of her career ever since she graduated with a degree on the subject from the University of Queensland.
 She immediately landed a job with the national government in Canberra soon after that, and eventually earned a master’s degree in economics from the University of New England, where she enjoyed a lot of development economics classes.
 This set her off working for the Australian aid agency, AusAID, before settling as an economic adviser at the Pacific Islands Forum Secretariat in Suva, Fiji for nearly six years.
 In 2005, Emma joined ADB as a regional economist in PARD.